Improve Transparency and Accountability in Health Sector under Building Integrity Blocks for Effective Change (BIBEC) Project

-- Satellite Advice and Information (AI) desks.
-Advocacy
+- Satellite Advice and Information (AI) desks were established.
+System development

-- Local and national level research on levels of corruption.
+- Conducted local and national level research on levels of corruption.
 Research & analysis

-- Drug manufacturing licenses of 11 pharmaceutical companies were cancelled due to failure in following WHO prescribed good manufacturing practices, considering the side effect and potential health hazards in human body, the DGDA banned the registration of 51 medicines and the production of harmful drugs and medicines.
-DGDA Inspectors visited 5,838 drug stores and 140 pharmaceutical companies and seized medicines that were banned and expired.
+- Drug manufacturing licenses of 11 pharmaceutical companies were cancelled due to failure of following good manufacturing practices stipulated by the WHO.
+Following a review of the side effects and potential health damages, the DGDA revoked the registration and banned the production and distribution of 51 drugs and medicines.
+DGDA inspectors visited 5,838 drug stores and 140 pharmaceutical companies and seized medicines that were banned and expired.

-- Instructed by health ministry, display and written instructions of service-related information were placed in different places for preventing brokers from misleading uneducated patients and e-tendering activities introduced for government purchases.
+- Instructions of service-related information from the health ministry were placed in different places to prevent brokers from misleading uneducated patients, and e-tendering activities were introduced for government purchases.

 - The National Drug Policy 2016 was formulated.
-The Policy provides the guidelines for ensuring safe, effective and quality drugs as well as their safe and logical uses.
-The Drug Act, 2017 (unification of two previous laws namely the Drug Act, 1940 and the Drug Control Ordinance, 1982 and 2006) was drafted.
-The draft Act provides guidelines for controlling quality, production, import, export, distribution and sale of essential drugs.
+The Policy stipulates guidelines for safe, effective and quality medicines as well as their safe and logical use.
+The Drug Act, 2017 (merger of two previous laws, the Drug Act of 1940 and the Drug Control Ordinance of 1982 and 2006) was drafted and provides guidelines for controlling quality, production, import, export, distribution and sale of essential drugs.

 - The Formalin Control Act, 2015 was enacted to control the harmful use of formalin in foods.
-In order to reinforce the Food Safety Act, 2013, four regulations were enacted in 2017, which are the Food Safety (Contaminants, Toxins and Harmful Residues) Regulations, 2017, the Food Safety (Labeling) Regulations, 2017, the Use of Food Additives Regulations, 2017 and the Food Sample Collection, Testing and Analysis Regulations, 2017.
-The Food Safety (Technical Committee) Rules, 2017 was enacted.
-Bangladesh Food Safety Authority was established in 2015 in light of the Food Safety Act, 2013.
+In order to reinforce the Food Safety Act of 2013, four regulations were enacted in 2017 which are the Food Safety (Contaminants, Toxins and Harmful Residues) Regulations of 2017, the Food Safety (Labelling) Regulations of 2017, the Use of Food Additives Regulations of 2017 and the Food Sample Collection, Testing and Analysis Regulations of 2017.
+The Food Safety (Technical Committee) Rules of 2017 were enacted.
+Bangladesh Food Safety Authority was established in 2015 in light of the Food Safety Act of 2013.

-- Registration and renewal fees of private health care providing institutions were fixed according to the types of the institutions.
-Moreover, a committee headed by Additional Secretary (Hospital) of Health Ministry was formed as directed by the Minister for Health to improve the diagnosis service and to fix up the cost of this service.
+- Registration and renewal fees of private health care providers were regulated according to the type of institutions.
+Moreover, a committee headed by Additional Secretary (Hospital) of Health Ministry was formed on behalf of the Minister for Health to improve the diagnostics and to improve the cost of this service.